1. Home

 An illustration showing a person looking at the interior unit of a mini-split heat pump.

-Mini-split heat pumps, also referred to as ductless or zoned heat pump systems, are made up of an outdoor unit, like a central heat pump, and one or more smaller indoor units, typically mounted on a wall.
+Mini-split heat pumps, also referred to as ductless heat pumps, are made up of an outdoor unit (just like a central heat pump) and one or more smaller indoor units (typically mounted on a wall).
 As with all heat pumps, mini-split heat pumps can provide both heating and cooling by moving heat into or out of a home.

 Mini-split heat pumps (and all heat pumps) work like a reversible refrigerator or air conditioner.
 Each small indoor unit transfers heat into or out of its own space via refrigerant lines.
 When cooling, the heat pump removes heat directly from the nearby air.
 The refrigerant line needs a small hole in a wall, but no ductwork, which is a big reason mini-split heat pumps are very energy efficient.
 Energy Star reports about 30% of a central HVAC’s energy is wasted by air going through ductwork.

-A central heat pump works in much the same way as a mini-split system except instead of having multiple smaller air handlers placed throughout the home, a central system has one large air handler, a blower fan, and ductwork to move cooler or warmer air around the house.
-It’s designed to give one, consistent temperature for the whole home.
+A central heat pump works in much the same way as a mini-split system except instead of having multiple smaller air handlers placed throughout the home, it has one large air handler, a blower fan, and ductwork to move cool or warm air around the house.

 Here’s a rundown of the benefits and drawbacks of mini-split heat pump and central heat pump systems.